adobe-apiplatform/user-sync.py/README.md

 To build, run `make pex` from the command line in the main repo directory.

 ## Build Instructions for local execution and debugging on Windows

+Builds and execution are setup for 64 bit windows versions.

 First, there are several projects that do not have good 64 bit builds for Windows platforms.
 These are enum34, python_ldap, and pyYaml.
 Acceptable builds are in the misc/build/Win64 folder and these can be used directly.
 You can also check http://www.lfd.uci.edu/~gohlke/pythonlibs/